-We’ve only ever said good things about Java moss so far, but unfortunately it doesn’t mean that they don’t have their own problems.
+We’ve only ever said good things about Java moss so far, but unfortunately, it doesn’t mean that they don’t have their own problems.
 To keep your tank as clean and healthy as possible, you should understand the most common issues you might face.

 Some people are known to use Java moss to cover up the unnatural look of filters.
 That’s fine, as long as you do it carefully.
 Keep it trimmed and thin so the moss doesn’t clog up the filter.

 You should also keep an eye on your tank so that it will not be covered by your moss.
-This includes “balls” of moss, in which the inner sections could turn brown if it doesn’t have access to enough fresh water.
+This includes “balls” of moss, in which the inner sections could turn brown if it doesn’t have access to enough freshwater.

 However, the most serious problem your Java moss can face is algae.
 This is even more prevalent in intensely bright tanks.
-Excessive light can trigger algae to grow quickly, and they’re hard to remove once they cling on to the moss.
-Often, the best thing to do at this point is remove the moss and let them regrow.
+Excessive light can trigger algae to grow quickly, and they’re hard to remove once they cling to the moss.
+Often, the best thing to do at this point is to remove the moss and let them regrow.

 If the algae growth isn’t too prevalent yet, you can try gently brushing the algae off using a toothbrush.
 You may also use special liquid carbon substances for spot treatment.
 While this is a good temporary solution, we recommend immediately removing any algae-ridden moss.